The Bankrate promise

-If you’ve been considering applying for TSA PreCheck® to streamline the process of airport security, here’s your guide to everything from the interview process to tips for using your membership for the first time.
+If you’ve been considering applying for TSA PreCheck to streamline the process of airport security, here’s your guide to how it works, the interview process and more, along with some tips for using your membership for the first time.

 What is TSA PreCheck?